Johann Bach is the younger son of Johann Sebastian Bach , a composer and musician. who developed his own melody and personal style.

 Then he converted to Catholicism and became an instrumentalist at Milan Cathedral in 1760.

-In 1762 he went to London and later became a certified composer at King’s Theatre.
+In 1762 he went to London and later became a certified composer at King’s Theater.
 He was also a member of the Queen’s Church Band, where he organized the Bach Abel concerts.

 There is unclear information about Johann Christian when he traveled to Italy.
 From some of those questions, how did he get there and who was with him.

-Some say that Johann Bach got to know many Italian singers girls. and one of them asked him to go with her.
+Some say that Johann Bach got to know many Italian singers. and one of them asked him to go with her.
 As getting to know them made him fall in love with Italy and go there.

 Johann Bach accomplished many immortal works that have stayed to this day.
 Including 11 operas and 90 symphonies, in addition to chamber works.
 For instance , Quintets was the most famous of them.